Frequently Asked Questions

 1. Who will direct my program?

-All Lake Forest programs are directed by either an on-site director employed by the College (Paris, Beijing), a faculty member who accompanies the group (Greece, Border Studies), or someone designated by the provider partner (Granada).
+All Lake Forest programs are directed by either an on-site director employed by the College (Paris), a faculty member who accompanies the group (Greece, Border Studies), or someone designated by the provider partner (Granada, New Zealand).

 On-site directors for ACM (Associated Colleges of the Midwest) programs may be individuals from the host country employed by ACM or faculty members from one of the consortium colleges.
 The Chicago programs maintain staff and offices in Chicago.